-C- or MAT175or satisfactory basic skills higher in assessment score
+C- or higher in MAT175: College Algebra or satisfactory basic skills assessment score

 MAT220: Discrete Mathematics & Introduction to Proofs

 This introductory course is designed for prospective mathematics and computer science majors.
 It covers basic techniques of mathematical proof and reasoning, with an emphasis on discrete structures as well as concepts widely used in computing.
 Topics include set theory, functions, relations, proposition logic, methods of proof, mathematical induction, recursion, and Boolean algebra.
 Additional topics in discrete mathematics will be selected from number theory, combinatorics, graph theory, and finite state automata.